cookpa/SynthSegContainer/README.md

 ## Building with docker

-Before building, download the models as instructed in step 3 of the [SynthSeg installation instructions](https://github.com/BBillot/SynthSeg#installation) and place them in `synthseg_models/`.
+Before building, download the models as instructed in the [SynthSeg installation instructions](https://github.com/BBillot/SynthSeg#installation) and place them in `synthseg_models/`.

 Then, build with one of the available Dockerfiles.

 ## Dockerfile.conda